Database

 pg_hashids: Short UIDs

 pg_hashids provides a secure way to generate short, unique, non-sequential ids from numbers.
 The hashes are intended to be small, easy-to-remember identifiers that can be used to obfuscate data (optionally) with a password, alphabet, and salt.
-For example, you may wish to hide data like user IDs, order numbers, or tracking codes in favor of pg_hashid's unique identifers.
+For example, you may wish to hide data like user IDs, order numbers, or tracking codes in favor of pg_hashid's unique identifiers.

 Enable the extension